 January 2013 marks the start of our eighth year of continuous travel.
 It’s a whopping seven whole years to the month that we packed up our Dubai apartment, put everything in storage, and took to the road for what we thought might be a year of travel, bouncing around the planet from one assignment to the next.
+But what are future plans?
+And shuld we make some firm ones?

 This month also marks the third birthday of Grantourismo and the launch of our first ‘grand tour’ project – twelve months on the road travelling the world and staying in villas and apartments in partnership with HomeAwayUK.